Silent Hill: Homecoming: Development

 Double Helix drew inspiration not only from past installments in the game series but also from the first Silent Hill movie adaptation; this is most evident in the transition from the normal world to the Otherworld, whose "ripping" effect almost matches that found in the movie.
 Other similarities from the same source includes the reaction of nurses to light, the bug-like creatures seen in the movie, and the Pyramid Head rendition, known as the "Bogeyman" in this game.
 Homages to previous games in the series include a reference to the long-running joke of the lead character placing their hand in a toilet bowl to retrieve items.
 Lead designer Jason Allen described the intentions of the development team to be to maintain the depth of storytelling and atmosphere of the series whilst making combat more intuitive and less frustrating.
 The script, in-game journal entries, and instruction manual were written by Patrick J. Doody and Chris Valenziano, based on the story and the summary of events provided by lead designer Jason Allen, lead artist Brian Horton, and lead level designer Daniel Jacobs.

+On September 10, 2009, it was reported that the game will not see an official release throughout Japan.
+According to statements from Konami, it was due to marketing reasons that the company decided not to promote the game.

+Music

 Despite the change in development team, Akira Yamaoka returned from past installments in the series to create both music and sound effects for the game.
 It was the first game in the series to use surround sound.
 Yamaoka wrote 70 minutes of music for the game, and insisted on working with Mary Elizabeth McGlynn to provide vocals, as fan reaction to her voice on previous Silent Hill titles has been favorable.
 Homecoming's soundtrack was released on November 24, 2008.
 McGlynn provided vocals for four tracks.